-This dryer drum belt from Whirlpool/Kenmore has five ridges.
-It is used for many of Whirlpool's brands of clothes dryers.
-This flat belt is 1/4 of an inch wide.
+This dryer drum belt has 4 ribs and 3 grooves.
+This belt is 1/4 of an inch wide.

 Removed the top and back of dryer with screw socket.
 It was quite easy.
 Then, I removed the broken wheel by releasing the tension spring.
 I replaced the wheel.
 The toughest part was re-threading the belt.
 But, even that was simple.
 The dryer runs smoothly and quietly again!

 Help other customers find the most helpful instructions.

 1) Disconnected power cord from wall.
 2) Disconnected vent hose from back of dryer.
 3)Removed dryer rear panel.
 4)Disengaged tension spring on idle wheel arm.
 5) Removed worn idle wheel.
 6)Installed new Idler wheel assembly.
 7) Vacuumed dust from rear of dryer (optional, recommended).
 8) Reinstalled rear cover, vent hose and power cord.
 Easy repair 15-30

 I recommend you order the idler pulley as soon as you start to hear the unusual noise indicating metal against metal.
 Replace the idler pulley before it fails and possibly causes more damage to the drive system.
 Simply removed the power cord at the back of the dryer and then the multiple screws holding the back panel in place as well as the clip holding the exhaust vent in place.
 You may need to remove the top panel to access a few of these screws.
 A diagram of the belt routing is in the paperwork I found behind the front lower panel of the dryer.
 This too is easily removed with just a few screws.

 I disconnect the power, then the vent pipe.
 I removed the back panel of the dryer to access the pulley and removed the belt.
 Replaced the back and put everything back together.